 Arthritis in Dogs

 Arthritis is a common degenerative disorder that occurs when an area in, or around, a joint becomes inflamed - causing pain, swelling, and stiffness.
 In dogs, it is most likely to develop in the knees, shoulders, ankles, elbows, and hips.
 It can also develop in the joints between the vertebrae of the backbone.
 Large breed dogs and those who are overweight are affected more often than small dogs.
-Hip dysplasia is a form of arthritis characterized by the abnormal development of the hip joint, primarily in large dogs.
+Hip dysplasia is a common condition characterized by the abnormal development of the hip joint, primarily in large dogs.
 Excessive growth, exercise, nutrition, and hereditary factors all affect its occurrence.
+Hip dysplasia is a major contributing factor to the development of arthritis in dogs.

 Symptoms of Arthritis in Dogs